 The forest biomass and carbon estimates will be computed by predicting forest structural variables (such as height, diameter, volume) in high 10-100 m spatial resolution using optical and radar satellite data with ground reference data.
 The structural forest variable values are transformed to biomass and equivalent CO2 values using process based ecosystem models

-The Forest Carbon Platform demonstration is conducted on Forestry TEP, benefiting from the powerful servers directly connected to the CREODIAS data repositories.
-Processing chains within the Forestry TEP platform are implemented to meet the needs of different user requests.
+The Forest Carbon Platform demonstration was conducted on Forestry TEP, benefiting from the powerful servers directly connected to the CREODIAS data repositories.
+Processing chains in Forestry TEP were implemented to meet the needs of different user requests.

 During the development of the platform, a wide range of algorithms for forest structural variable estimation were evaluated (see blog post for more details).
-The selection of approaches to be used in the Forest Carbon Monitoring demonstrations include:
+The selection of approaches used in the Forest Carbon Monitoring demonstrations included:

-Forest structural variables predicted by Probability or k-NN are fed as input to PREBAS, a process based ecosystem model for modelling of biomass and primary production variables.
-The integration of the process based model into the system allow further expansion of functionalities, including primary production variables (e.g. gross and net primary production) and future forecasting.
-The Autochange change detection method is used to detect annual changes in the demonstration areas.
+Forest structural variables predicted by Probability or k-NN were fed as input to PREBAS, a process based ecosystem model for modelling of biomass and primary production variables.
+The integration of the process based model into the system allows further expansion of functionalities, including primary production variables (e.g. gross and net primary production) and future forecasting.
+The Autochange change detection method was used to detect annual changes in the demonstration areas.

-The Forest Carbon Monitoring platform prototype demonstrations will produce three different types of products to support users in their forest biomass and carbon monitoring: Forest structure variable products, Biomass and growth products and Change products.
+The Forest Carbon Monitoring platform prototype demonstrations produced three different types of products to support users in their forest biomass and carbon monitoring: Forest structure variable products, Biomass and growth products and Change products.

-Examples of the prototype products to be produced in the demonstrations are provided below.
+Examples of the prototype products produced in the demonstrations are provided below.
 These image samples are from a testing site in Finland.
 The size of the samples is around 2.5 x 2.5 km.
 Subsets illustrate (a) Sentinel-2 real colour image, (b) Sentinel-1 (VH, VV, VH-VV), (c) Diameter, (d) Basal area, (e) Height, (f) Growing stock volume, (g) Above ground biomass, (h) Below ground biomass and (i) Stem volume increment.
-More prototype product examples can be found on a blog post.
+More prototype product examples can be found on the 'Demonstrations'-page, on a blog post about the prototype products and on a blog post about the demonstrations.